 Note that a serial number applies to a whole M4 file, not to any macro it contains.
-A file can contains multiple macros, but only one serial.
+A file can contain multiple macros, but only one serial.

 Here is a use case that illustrates the use of --install and its interaction with serial numbers.
-Let's assume we maintain a package called MyPackage, the configure.ac of which requires a third-party macro AX_THIRD_PARTY defined in /usr/share/aclocal/thirdparty.m4 as follows:
+Let's assume we maintain a package called MyPackage, the configure.ac of which requires a third-party macro AX\THIRD\PARTY defined in /usr/share/aclocal/thirdparty.m4 as follows: